St Augustine Beach Wedding Permit

 • Flagler College: Permission required (limited availability)

-• Plaza de la Constitución: Large events need city permit
+• Plaza de la Constitución: Larger events need a city permit through the Event & Venue Coordinator

 Castillo de San Marcos (The Fort)